NintendoLink07/MythicIOGrabber/RecentChanges.md

 - A premade group of 2 or more members won't send correct spec data to the game client.<br>
 Instead of a spec icon it will show a question mark for those groups.<br>
 Seems to be a Blizzard bug, unless I find a workaround we have to wait for Blizzard to fix it.<br>
-I did report it on the official/non-official github issues page, so now we wait [World of Warcraft UI Community Bug Tracker](https://github.com/Stanzilla/WoWUIBugs/issues/502)
+I did report it on the [official/non-official](https://github.com/Stanzilla/WoWUIBugs/issues/502) github issues page, so now we wait.

 ### Added